Masters of Business Administration (MBA)

 Overview

 The MBA curriculum is designed around a case study approach where students learn how planning, policy, decision-making, and human behavior interact with external variables to influence organizational success.
-Students will develop skills in collecting, analyzing, and interpreting data, as well as, conceptualizing, evaluating, and implementing solutions as are necessary in addressing complex unstructured business problems.
+Students will develop skills in collecting, analyzing, and interpreting data, as well as, conceptualizing, evaluating, and implementing solutions as is necessary in addressing complex unstructured business problems.

 Individuals with baccalaureate degrees in arts, humanities, sciences, engineering, education, or business from accredited schools are encouraged to apply.
-The M.B.A. program is accredited by AACSB International—The Association to Advance Collegiate Schools of Business..
+The MBA program is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.

 Program Coordinator